Choose between the vCore and the DTU purchasing models

-A virtual core represents the logical CPU offered with an option to choose between generations of hardware and physical characteristics of hardware (for example, number of cores, memory, storage size).
-The vCore-based purchasing model gives you flexibility, control, transparency of individual resource consumption and a straightforward way to translate on-premises workload requirements to the cloud.
+A virtual core (vCore) represents a logical CPU and offers you the option to choose between generations of hardware and the physical characteristics of the hardware (for example, the number of cores, the memory, and the storage size).
+The vCore-based purchasing model gives you flexibility, control, transparency of individual resource consumption, and a straightforward way to translate on-premises workload requirements to the cloud.
 This model allows you to choose compute, memory, and storage resources based upon your workload needs.

-- Backup storage (RA-GRS)
+- Backup storage (RA-GRS).

-If your single database or elastic pool consumes more than 300 DTUs, converting to the vCore-based purchasing model may reduce your cost.
-If you decide to convert, you can convert using your API of choice or using the Azure portal, with no downtime.
-However, conversion is not required and is not done automatically.
+If your single database or elastic pool consumes more than 300 DTUs, converting to the vCore-based purchasing model might reduce your costs.
+You can convert by using your API of choice or by using the Azure portal, with no downtime.
+However, conversion isn't required and isn't done automatically.
 If the DTU-based purchasing model meets your performance and business requirements, you should continue using it.

 DTU-based purchasing model

-The Database Transaction Unit (DTU) represents a blended measure of CPU, memory, reads, and writes.
+A database transaction unit (DTU) represents a blended measure of CPU, memory, reads, and writes.
 The DTU-based purchasing model offers a set of preconfigured bundles of compute resources and included storage to drive different levels of application performance.
-Customers who prefer the simplicity of a pre-configured bundle and fixed payments each month, may find the DTU-based model more suitable for your needs.
+If you prefer the simplicity of a preconfigured bundle and fixed payments each month, the DTU-based model might be more suitable for your needs.

 Database transaction units (DTUs)

-For a single database at a specific compute size within a service tier, Microsoft guarantees a certain level of resources for that database (independent of any other database in the Azure cloud), providing a predictable level of performance.
-The amount of resources is calculated as a number of Database Transaction Units or DTUs and is a bundled measure of compute, storage, and IO resources.
-The ratio amongst these resources was originally determined by an OLTP benchmark workload, designed to be typical of real-world OLTP workloads.
-When your workload exceeds the amount of any of these resources, your throughput is throttled - resulting in slower performance and timeouts.
-The resources used by your workload do not impact the resources available to other SQL databases in the Azure cloud, and the resources used by other workloads do not impact the resources available to your SQL database.
+For a single database at a specific compute size within a service tier, Microsoft guarantees a certain level of resources for that database (independent of any other database in the Azure cloud).
+This guarantee provides a predictable level of performance.
+The amount of resources allocated for a database is calculated as a number of DTUs and is a bundled measure of compute, storage, and I/O resources.

-To gain deeper insight into the resource (DTU) consumption of your workload, use query performance insights to:
+To gain deeper insight into the resource (DTU) consumption of your workload, use query-performance insights to:

 Determine the number of DTUs needed by a workload